slopezpereyra/slopezpereyra.github.io/_posts/2023-05-21-Anaximandro.md

 were not agents of miracles, but the force that kept the wheel of natural order turning.
 Religious feeling was engrained in objective reality and not in the portentous.
-This is why Otto (1929) claimed that the Greek worldview had, as a basic character, a ''natural ideality or ideal naturality'', and Gigon (1971) made the clever observation that the characters of the *Theogony* were not brought about because they were gods, but because one cannot obviate the regions represented by them in a wholesome picture of reality.
+This is why Otto (1929) claimed that the Greek worldview had, as a basic character, a "natural ideality or ideal naturality", and Gigon (1971) made the clever observation that the characters of the *Theogony* were not brought about because they were gods, but because one cannot obviate the regions represented by them in a wholesome picture of reality.